Types Of Screening

 #3 - To Prevent Office Violence

 Violence in the workplace carries enormous cost and risk.
 Not only does it potentially expose your staff to physical harm, but it disrupts your company’s operations and your pocketbook.
-While doing an extensive background check doesn’t guarantee a new employee won’t act violently, it’s one of the most effective and preventative measures you can take.
+While doing an extensive background check doesn’t guarantee a new employee won’t act violently, it is one of the most effective and preventative measures you can take.

 #4 - Avoiding Employee Theft